How to Network in Publishing

 Go to Events

 Obviously, right now this is harder than ever.
 Events are not running, and get-togethers and parties are being postponed left, right and centre.

 However, when things return to a new version of normal – hopefully by next summer – these events will start happening again.
 There are the big ones like the London Book Fair that happen in Spring, not to mention book festivals and literary conventions like YALC.

 However, there are a lot of smaller events too, run by publishers, associations, and societies.
 Society of Young Publishers is always doing some sort of event to help the young publisher network, but there are also events such as the monthly Borough Book Bash which is a free get-together of publishers run by Sam Missingham, in London Bridge.

 Also, look into events run by BookMachine, which is a skill-based publishing network for exec-level and above – but still useful for entry-level publishers from time to time.

 And don’t neglect book events such as book festivals like Cheltenham, Bloody Scotland, Killer Women etc. As well as events run by associations like the Romantic Novelist’s Association and Crime Writer’s Association.

 Search ‘publishing’ in Eventbrite for webinars and skill-sharing sessions, like my #MarketYourMarketing.
 There are events everywhere and they are a great time to network and get to know people.

 Don’t be afraid

 And finally, don’t be afraid.
-I know it seems scary, and it takes practice but anyone can networking.
+I know it seems scary, and it takes practice but anyone can network.

 At events, it’s far too easy to slip off into a corner with a warm glass of Prosecco and hover on your phone for an hour.
 But bite the bullet and say hello to someone, anyone!
 One hello and you’ve networked successfully.
 It’s as simple as that.